nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 ### Will SG Courts Mobile App have access to all my personal files in my phone?

-The SG Courts Mobile App requires your "Device ID" to tie your device to your eLitigation account as part of the verification process during logins.
-It is a common requirement for apps to request for certain permissions so as to facilitate transactions.
-Please be assured that the app does not access, read or store any of your personal files.
+The App does not access, read or store any of your personal files.
+It requires your “Device ID” to tie your device to your eLitigation account as part of the login verification process.

 ### Where can I get help?